tligorio/rhinomcp/README.md

 > [!NOTE]
 > So far the tool only supports creating primitive objects for proof of concept.
 More geometries will be added in the future.
-> Supported objects: Point, Line, Polyline, Curve, Box, Sphere
+> Supported objects: Point, Line, Polyline, Circle, Arc, Ellipse, Curve, Box, Sphere, Cone, Cylinder, Surface (from points)

 ## Demo